mpho-mol/SQL-Databases/README.md

 - Listing all of the students who finished their course and got a mark of 30 or below where the student number, first names and surnames, email addresses and marks are displayed on the console

-The functionailty of the code of saving the results of a query in XML?JSON form were tested and saved as results.xml and results.json.
+The functionailty of the code of saving the results of a query in XML/JSON form were tested and saved as results.xml and results.json.